ovn-org/ovn-heater/README.md

   can be enabled by setting the `EXTRA_OPTIMIZE=yes` environment variable (`EXTRA_OPTIMIZE=yes ./do.sh install`).
 - push the container image to all other nodes and prepare the test environment.
+- build the `ovn/ovn-tester` container image which will be used by the TESTER node to run the ovn-tester application.
+- push the `ovn/ovn-tester` container image to the TESTER node.

 To override the OVS, OVN or ovn-fake-multinode repos/branches use the following environment variables: